Tagline: You have nothing to fear…until they operate.

 Writers: Marc Behm (screenplay) Boaz Davidson (story)

-Starring: Barbi Benton, Charles Lucia, Jon Van Ness, John Warner Williams, Den Surles, Gloria Jean Morrison, Karen Smith, Michael Frost, Jimmy Stathis
+Starring: Barbi Benton, Charles Lucia, Jon Van Ness, John Warner Williams, Den Surles, Gloria Jean Morrison

 18 | 1hr 29min |Horror, Slasher

-Some movies are so obvious you never see it coming.
+Some twists are so obvious you never see them coming.

 Made during the early 80s slasher boom, Hospital Massacre is another slash-by-numbers feature buried beneath the reams of explicit VHS tape, but one that retains a certain charm, most notably because of its impossibly beautiful leading lady Barbi Benton, a former glamour model who smoulders so hard she threatens to melt the screen.